Thursday, October 24, 2024

 ====================================================

-Branding – a “handle” for intuitively easy selection
+Branding – a “handle” for intuitively easy selection -- and signaling value

 Yes, choosing middleware services seems complicated, and skeptics rightly observe that most users lack the skill or patience to think very hard about how to steer these new bicycles for our minds.
 But there are ways to make this easy enough.
 One of the most promising and suggestive is branding – a powerful and user-friendly tool for reliably selecting a service to give desired results.
-Take the important case of news services.
+Take the important case of news services:

 If we try to select news stories at the low level of all the different dimensions of choice – subject matter, style, values, and the like – of course the task would be very complex and burdensome.